How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

 This question may come into your head as I had the same question in the past.
 But, the good news is that you will find the answer in this post.

-As you might already know that MSDS (Material Safety Data Sheet) or SDS (Safety Data Sheet) is a basic reference for handling hazardous chemical safely.
+As you might already know that MSDS (Material Safety Data Sheet) or SDS (Safety Data Sheet) is a basic reference for handling hazardous chemicals safely.
 All related SOP you make have to refer to MSDS too.

 How Often Do MSDS Sheets Need to be Updated?